Blog

 March 12th, 2008

-3. Hire slowly, fire quickly
+– Hire slowly, fire quickly

-4. Do the things that only you can do, and outsource the rest I’m guilty of wanting to do everything and feeling terrible asking people to do things.
-However, there are just so many things call for your attention that you really can’t spend your time wasting it on things that can easily be outsourced.
+.
+I’m guilty of wanting to do everything and feeling terrible asking people to do things.
+However, there are just so many things that need your attention that you really can’t spend your time wasting it on chores that can easily be outsourced.
 While you can never see any task as beneath you, you are on the team for a certain skillset that no one on that team has.
 Make sure you are doing the thing you were brought on to do first and give up the rest.